edwardstone1337/Todoist/README.md

 ## Notes

 - This is an unofficial tool for Todoist; no official affiliation
-- URLs work best on mobile devices
+- URLs work best on mobile devices—use on mobile to keep your project assignment
-- Project names must match exactly in Todoist; otherwise tasks go to Inbox
+- On desktop, Todoist sends tasks to Inbox regardless of project specified in the URL
-- Desktop browsers may ignore project assignment via URL (mobile recommended)
+- Project names must match exactly in Todoist (spelling and capitalisation matter); otherwise tasks go to Inbox

 ## License